 Title IX

 Fresno State is committed to fostering a safe, productive learning environment for all students.
 Title IX and CSU policy prohibit discrimination on the basis of sex, which includes sexual harassment, domestic and dating violence, sexual assault, sexual exploitation, and stalking.
-We understand that sexual violence can undermine students’ academic success and we encourage students who have experienced some form of sexual misconduct to access appropriate resources so they can get the support they need and deserve.
+We understand that sexual violence can impact a students’ ability to be successful in the learning environment.
+We encourage students who have experienced sexual misconduct to seek information on where to report from any member of our faculty or staff in order to ensure that the university can provide students with the necessary resources and supportive measures.

 As an instructor, I have a mandatory reporting responsibility as a part of my role.
 It is my goal that you feel comfortable sharing information related to your life experiences in classroom discussions, in your written work, and in our one-on-one meetings.
-I will seek to keep the information you share private to the greatest extent possible.
-However, I am required to report information I receive regarding sexual misconduct or information about a crime that may have occurred during your time at Fresno State.
+I will seek to keep the information you share private to the extent possible.
+However, I am required to report any information I receive regarding sexual misconduct or information about a crime that may have occurred during your time at Fresno State.

 Students can report incidents of alleged sexual misconduct to either or both of the following resources:

-Title IX and Clery Compliance Office | titleix.fresnostate.edu | 559.278.5003
+Office of Compliance and Civil Rights | occr.fresnostate.edu | 559.278.5003

 Fresno State Police Department | fresnostate.edu/police | 559.278.8400

+Students can also report other incidents of discrimination or harassment to:

+Office of Compliance and Civil Rights | occr.fresnostate.edu | 559.278.5003

 Students can access confidential support from two separate resources on campus:

-Survivor Advocates | fresnostate.edu/survivoradvocate | 559.278.6796

-Counseling Services | fresnostate.edu/health/counseling | 559.278.2734
+Counseling Services | studentaffairs.fresnostate.edu/health/counseling | 559.278.2734 Survivor Advocacy Services | fresnostate.edu/survivoradvocate | 559.278.6796

+Pregnancy or Related Conditions:

+Pregnant Students or those with related conditions should contact the Title IX Coordinator in the Office of Compliance and Civil Rights for assistance.
+The Title IX Coordinator can coordinate specific actions to prevent sex discrimination and ensure the student's equal access to educational programs or activities.

+Office of Compliance and Civil Rights | occr.fresnostate.edu | 559.278.5003

+Parent scholars provides information on priority registration and other support for parenting students.

+Services for Students with Disabilities can also provide assistance with accommodations.

 If you have concerns and you are unsure who to contact, please visit the Concern & Action Guide.

 Emergency Information: In the event of an emergency, everyone in the campus community becomes a partner in the response.
 To ensure you are prepared and remain calm you must make yourself familiar with campus protocols.
 To contact the Fresno State Police Department call 559.278.8400 from your cell phone or 911 from a campus phone.
 Prior to an emergency, assess your environment for options depending on the emergency.
 Identify all possible exit routes, in an emergency always use the closest most safe exit.
 Once you exit the building go to the predetermined evacuation assembly point, if that is unavailable then go to an open safe space away from the emergency.
 Identify where and how you can secure yourself inside if you need to shelter in place or hide from a threat.
 Be prepared to help guide those around you and assist individuals who may be in need.
 Additional information can be found at www.fresnostate.edu/emergency

 University Services